Genbox/FastData/README.md

 Hash functions come in many flavors.
 Some are designed for low latency, some for throughput, others for low collision rate.
 Programming language runtimes come with a hash function that is a tradeoff between these parameters.
 FastData builds a hash function specifically tailored to the dataset.
-It does so using one of four techniques:
+It has support for several techniques:

 1. **Default:** If no technique is selected, FastData uses a hash function by Daniel Bernstein (DJB2)
 2. **Brute force:** It spends some time on trying increasingly stronger hash functions
 3. **Heuristic:** It tries to build a hash function that selects for entropy in strings
-4. **Genetic algorithm:** It uses machine learning to evolve a hash function from scratch that matches the data effectively
+4. **Genetic algorithm:** It uses machine learning to evolve a hash function that matches the data effectively

 ## Best practices